 What does advocacy involve?

-As one of Australia’s most trusted service providers for people with low vision or blindness, Guide Dogs is proud to have a prominent voice for equal access in the community.
+As one of Australia’s most trusted service providers for people with low vision or blindness, Guide Dogs is proud to use its prominent voice to advocate for equal access in the community.

-By partnering with different government departments, peak bodies, and even other service providers, we can identify issues, inform policies and legislation, and generally promote an inclusive culture that is more aware and considerate of people with low vision or blindness.
+By partnering with different government departments, peak bodies, and even other service providers, we can identify issues, inform policies and legislation, and generally promote an inclusive culture.
+By inclusive, we mean a culture in which people are more aware and considerate of those in the community with low vision or blindness.

-Advocacy is just one more of the many ways we provide world-class mobility support, to ensure people with low vision or blindness can experience the world with freedom and independence.
+Advocacy is just one of the many ways we ensure people with low vision or blindness can experience the world with freedom and independence.

 What are the different types of advocacy?